Murder & Cover-Ups in Hot Springs

 Cathie Ward’s 7th grade pic . . . her last school photo!

 In June 1966, Cathie Ward and a few of her thirteen-year-old girlfriends go horseback riding at Black Snake Ranch on the outskirts of town and when it’s time to return home, Cathie can’t be found.
-They hope their friend, a novice rider, is lost on a trail trying to find her way back to the stables.
+Her friends know she’s a novice rider and think she's lost on a trail trying to find her way back to the stables.
 A search begins but sadly ends with a gruesome discovery.
-She’s dead and less than twenty-four hours, her funeral service and burial are held.
-Cathie’s junior high school friends are traumatized, not understanding how their friend could be alive one day and dead the next.
+Less than twenty-four hours, Cathie's funeral service is held and her junior high school friends are traumatized, not understanding how their friend could be alive one day and dead the next.
 They will spend a lifetime, wondering what actually happened to her; and Hot Springs will continue to fear the man described as "evil personified” in this true story that ends with a twist no one sees coming.